shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/tryfindme/README.md

 Additional research confirmed that the image corresponded to **Jeffreys Bay**, a well-known surfing location in South Africa.

-Jeffreys Bay is internationally recognized for its surf breaks, particularly **Supertubes**, which is considered one of the most famous right-hand point breaks in the world. :contentReference[oaicite:1]{index=1}
+Jeffreys Bay is internationally recognized for its surf breaks, particularly **Supertubes**, which is considered one of the most famous right-hand point breaks in the world.

 Comparing images of the location with the challenge image confirmed the match.

 ---

-### 🔐 Step 4 — Confirm the Flag
+### 🔐 Step 4 — Confirm the Investigation Result

-After verifying the location of the photograph, the flag was constructed according to the required format.
+After verifying the location of the photograph, the answer was formatted according to the challenge requirements.

 ```
-THM{jeffreys_bay}
+THM{[redacted]}
 ```

 This confirmed that the image was taken at **Jeffreys Bay**.